 Does having my black belt mean I am a master of karate?
 No. It means you have a thorough understanding and high skill level with the basics of karate and many of the kata (forms) in Shorin Ryu karate.

 Are there joint locks in karate?
 Yes, they are not obvious in the katas or basics, but they are there and we will teach you them.

 Do I have to have prior training to train at your dojo?
 No. We teach people of all fitness levels and skill levels.
 Our instructors know how to teach you and pace you at your level.
-Sensei Dr. Adrian Robichaud's knowledge and nineteen years experience as a chiropractor and ten years experience as a martial arts instructor make him uniquely and highly qualified to train you.
+Sensei Dr. Adrian Robichaud's knowledge and over twenty years of experience as a chiropractor and twelve years experience as a martial arts instructor make him uniquely and highly qualified to train you.